Results of the Work – 11/1/18

 Bob

-I hope your day was blessed today with some good things.
-I had a good day on campus and Luis Prayed with me to receive Jesus.
+I hope your day was blessed and you found your rest in Him.
+I had a good day on campus and Sean and Stephanie each prayed with me to receive Jesus.

 In Him,